Why Supplementing SAP Cybersecurity Is Vital

 In all likelihood, data is not automatically stored in an SAP system for a very long time.
 That may not seem like an issue until that data is necessary for an audit or to review the lead-up to a security incident.
 Logpoint can store essential data for a very long period, while also ensuring that any queries for that data happens quickly and efficiently.

 Data security is vital for any business in this day and age, particularly those relying on SAP for mission-critical functions.
 Yet organizations often miss the critical step of ensuring that SAP departments and security departments are on the same page.
-This can lead to critical gaps in the security of this all-important landscape.
+This can lead to gaps in the security of this all-important landscape.
 If exploited, these flaws can expose employees’ personal information and valuable IP, as well as tarnishing a company’s reputation and opening it up to an audit—all of which can cost a company millions of dollars.

 Logpoint helps close these gaps by aiding organizations in adopting a holistic approach to security that brings all relevant teams together so they can collaborate to secure SAP systems.
 Logpoint also offers automated tools to quickly single out suspicious activity and other security threats, as well as to contain the issue.